abhiab00007/assignment2/README.md

 the DAX expression is:

     order_year = YEAR('Shipping summary table'[date of order])

     order_year_quarter = QUARTER('Shipping summary table'[date of order])

-- A column for calculating the sales yet to date is created in "sales" table named "salesYTD" using "**totalytd**" function.
+- A column for calculating the sum of sales yet to date is created in "sales" table named "salesYTD" using "**totalytd**" function.

 the DAXexpression is: